trusktr/geometry-interfaces/README.md

 (You can rename the file of course.)

-If for some reason you want to, and if you're using a module system, you can import the classes directly (skipping the polyfilling of the classes onto the global scope, which happens when you import the whole package instead of a specific class).
+If you don't want to polyfill everything and you're using a module system, import whatever you need directly.

 ```js
 import DOMMatrix from 'geometry-interfaces/DOMMatrix'